 The trend toward renewable energy has morphed from fad to necessity among consumers, providers and governments.
 Favorable tax treatments mean a growth in jobs, particularly in states such as Oregon, Montana and California, which have a history of progressive environmental policies.
 Salaries depend upon education.

-According to O*NET OnLine, sustainability specialists brought in a median annual salary of $65,120, as of 2012.
-Projected job growth is slower than average with a 3% to 7% increase in jobs expected from 2012-2022.
+According to the U.S. Bureau of Labor Statistics (BLS), a business operations specialist, including one working in the field of sustainability, brought in a median annual salary of $68,170, as of 2015.
+Projected job growth is slower than average with a 5% to 8% increase in jobs expected from 2014-2024.

 Alternate Career Options

 These ecologists help industrial companies perform their operations with limited impact on the environment.
-Faster than average employment growth of 15% to 21% was predicted for this profession by O*NET OnLine, during the 2012-2022 decade.
-The U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $63,570 for all environmental scientists and technicians, including industrial ecologists, in 2012.
+Faster than average employment growth of 11% was predicted for environmental scientists and specialists during the 2014-2024 decade.
+The BLS also reported an annual median wage of $67,460 for these professionals, including industrial ecologists, in 2015.
 Most positions require at least a bachelor's degree in a related field of science.